sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 | 16384-32767  | Specification Required
 | 32768-65535  | Reserved for Private Use

-Initial registrations for the SWID/CoSWID Version Schema Values registry are provided below.
+Initial registrations for the "SWID/CoSWID Version Schema Values" registry are provided below.
 Assignments consist of an integer index value, the version scheme name, and a reference to the defining specification.

 | Index       | Version Scheme Name      | Specification